WUK-SR/banner_magic/README.md

 };
 ```

-Once inside this file, you will see a function that will return the HTML template into the main `app.js`.
-To update the template, paste the HTML code between the back-ticks, like so...
+Once the template in is place, you will need to update the changing variables within the HTML template.
+To do this, use `Template Literals` referenced from the parameters given from the `Model` function.